-Because reported HCPCS/CPT codes for the same date of service on the current claim are tested with all other codes with the same date of service from claims in history, it is possible that an NCCI PTP edit will be triggered where the column one code on the current claim is payable and the column two code that should have been denied was previously paid from a claim in history that was adjudicated earlier.
-In this situation, the claims processor must see to it that the prior inappropriate payment for the column two code is recouped, offset, or otherwise adjusted, so that the provider receives appropriate payment for only the column one code.
+Because reported HCPCS/CPT codes for the same date of service on the current claim are tested with all other codes with the same date of service from claims in history, it is possible that an NCCI PTP edit will be triggered where the Column One code on the current claim is payable and the Column Two code that should have been denied was previously paid from a claim in history that was adjudicated earlier.
+In this situation, the claims processor must see to it that the prior inappropriate payment for the Column Two code is recouped, offset, or otherwise adjusted, so that the provider receives appropriate payment for only the Column One code.

-A state's Medicaid Management Information System (MMIS) should apply NCCI edits at the appropriate point in the sequence of claim processing edits.
+A state's MES must apply NCCI edits at the appropriate point in the sequence of claim processing edits.
 Details of the required order of edits are found in the Medicaid NCCI Technical Guidance Manual, Sections 7.3 - 7.3.3.